 Former Prosecutor – Proven Trial Lawyer

-Michigan Criminal Defense Lawyer Patrick S. Fragel is qualified to defend you on all assault charges.
+Michigan criminal defense lawyer Patrick S. Fragel is qualified to defend you on all assault charges.
 Unknown to many people, Michigan has its own “stand your ground” law which allows a person to use reasonable force to defend himself.
-Patrick Fragel will evaluate all defenses to your assault charges, and build a solid strategy.
-With nearly 20 years experience, Attorney Fragel knows how to defend you when facing an assault charge.
+Patrick Fragel will evaluate all defenses to your assault charges and build a solid strategy.
+With 25 years experience, Attorney Fragel knows how to defend you when facing an assault charge.

 Assault Charges Have Common Elements

-As a Michigan Criminal Defense Lawyer, Patrick Fragel has experience handling the common assault charges listed below.
-Murder, Criminal Sexual Conduct, Kidnapping and other serious felonies are considered assaultive crimes as well as those listed below.
-If you are charged with assault, contact Patrick S. Fragel to design a specific defense strategy.
+As a Michigan criminal defense lawyer, Patrick Fragel has experience handling the common assault charges listed below.
+Murder, criminal sexual conduct, kidnapping, and other serious felonies are considered assaultive crimes as well.
+If you are charged with assault, contact Patrick S. Fragel, Attorney at Law, P.C. to design a specific defense strategy.

-- Aggravated assault requires either a serious injury, or a need for immediate medical attention.
+- Aggravated assault requiring a need for immediate medical attention

 - Assault with intent to do great bodily harm requires less than murder